tuturto/stilpo/doc/source/cps.rst

 used to detect loops in search path.

 ``distance`` is a function that estimates distance left for given state.
-It is used to optimize search path in best first search.
+It is used to optimize search path in best first and a* search.

+``distance-between`` is a function that can calculate cost or distance between two different states.
+It is used to optimize a* search.

 Example
 -------